vmsmith/mac2linux/README.md

 * Second, I didn't realize that Mac -- the entire PC world probably -- was in the process of switching from hard drives to SSDs, and I got a machine with a hard drive.
 * Finally, had I been paying real attention, I would have gotten a 13" instead of a 15" (which is an anchor to carry around).

 The main issue turned out to be #2.
+As the operating systems kept getting upgraded, the Mac kept getting slower and slower to respond.
+What I finally realized (or was told on Reddit) was that current OS upgrades are optimized for SSDs, and the hard drive was causing all the problems.